realityforge/planet_quake/README.md

   * Web-worker dedicated local server for mesh networked gaming, game sharing over localized Socks proxy network.
 TODO: authenticated clients
   * Rcon auto-complete, sends a `complete` command to server and response with an `autocomplete` key in an `infoResponse` which is an easy way to intercept messages without adding a command.
   * Server-side demos, recording for every client, [TheDoctor's method](http://openarena.ws/board/index.php?topic=4437.0).
 Server-side demos, [lrq3000 implementation](https://github.com/lrq3000/ioq3-server-side-demos) recording entire server state and spectating playback.
 [Cyrax' multiview protocol](http://edawn-mod.org/forum/viewtopic.php?f=6&t=7) for viewing all clients from one demo file.
 MultiVM command `\load <ui,cgame,game>; \mvjoin`. `\mvtile` display views in a grid.
 TODO: playing back dm_68/mv-demo files for all players.
 TODO: fast forward, rewind 10 seconds using baseline indexes in demo files.
   * Multiple map loader in parallel with teleport switch.
 Multiple QVM loading for supplemental UIs and multiview.
 Multiview for movie making, example `+spdevmap q3dm1 +activeAction "+wait 1000 +load cgame +wait +world 0 +tile -1 -1 +tile 0 +tile 1 +tile 0 0 0 +wait 100 +mvjoin"`  Multiple worlds at once `+devmap q3dm1 +wait +load game q3dm2 +set activeAction "+wait 500 +game 1 +wait 500 +game 0 +wait 100 +tile -1 -1 0 +tile 0 0 0 +tile 1 0 1 +tile 0 0 0"`. `dvr [clientnum] x y h w` command for setting a view in a specific location.
-Multiworld working with bots and sounds.
+Multiworld working with bots and sounds, multi-world-demos.
+Drag and drop for multiQVM views.
 TODO: use scripting in kiosk mode multiple demo files at once.
 TODO: fix SAMEORIGIN spawn type location works but camera angles change.
-TODO: Drag and drop for multiQVM views.
 TODO: add filesystem switching mask so multiple mods can be loaded at the same time.
-TODO: connect to multiple servers at the same time.
+TODO: connect to multiple servers at the same time, closer with demo work.
   * Heavily modified "Local" multiplayer page that lists specific masters server using `cl_master1-24` as opposed to `sv_master1-24` like on the "Internet" page of the multiplayer menu, if admins want to list servers by geographically nearby.
   * Lightning Network bitcoin transactions, see `sv_ln*` settings for more information.
 QR code generation by [Nayuki](https://www.nayuki.io/page/qr-code-generator-library).
   * Admin monitoring of cmd stream, Huffman decoding for proxy, Man-In-The-Middle proof-of-concept.